compbiocore/refchef/docs/usage.md

 `--update, -u`: whether to update the remote git repository with the new `master.yaml`.

 Example run:
   1 - This will read in `new.yaml` file, append to `master.yaml` and update the remote GitHub repository.
-    `refchef-cook -e --new new.yaml --update`
+    `refchef-cook -e --new new.yaml --update`.

   2 - This will process `master.yaml` only and won't update the remote GitHub repository:
     `refchef-cook -e`